cdixi001/IntroToIndianClassicalMusic/README.md

 Faculty Mentor: Dr. Deborah Wong – dwong@ucr.edu

 ## Course Summary
-This course will introduce students to the basics of Hindustani Classical Music through vocal instruction.
+This course introduces students to the basics of Hindustani Classical Music through vocal instruction.
 No musical experience is necessary.
-Students will be exposed to the concepts of raaga (distinct melodies) and taala (rhythmic cycles).
+Students are exposed to the concepts of raaga (distinct melodies) and taala (rhythmic cycles).
-These basic building blocks will be learned through different forms of Hindustani music such as Dhrupad and Khayal.
+These basic building blocks are covered in different forms of Hindustani music such as Dhrupad and Khayal.
-Students will also learn to improvise, a major part of Indian music, in different raagas and styles.
+Improvisation is a big part of Indian music, so students also learn to improvise in different raagas and styles.
-This course will focus on vocal performance with a little bit of theory.
+This course focuses on vocal performance with a little bit of theory.

 ## Course Objectives
 * Understand what Indian Classical Music is, its different forms, what makes it “classical”, basic history, etc.